-M.S. program in Data Science and Business Analytics: Computational Engineering Track
+M.S. in Data Science and Business Analytics: Data Computing Concentration

-This track is made up of the three common core courses and three Compuational Engineering track courses, then culminates in an interdisciplinary Practicum that will connect students to the real-world.
-All the core and track courses will be three (3) credits each and will be offered by the College of Engineering and the Mike Ilitch School of Business.
-The program will culminate with a six (6) credit Interdisciplinary Practicum which will pull together a variety of subject material covered in the core courses and give it a real-world application.
-Elective courses (6 credits) can come from other tracks (assuming the student has the right pre-requisite knowledge) or from outside the program.
+This concentration is made up of the three common core courses and three Data Computing concentration courses, then culminates in an interdisciplinary practicum that will connect students to the real-world.
+All the core and concentration courses will be three (3) credits each and will be offered by the College of Engineering and the Mike Ilitch School of Business.
+The program will culminate with a six (6) credit Interdisciplinary practicum which will pull together a variety of subject material covered in the core courses and give it a real-world application.
+(Plan C) Elective courses (6 credits) can come from other concentrations (assuming the student has the right pre-requisite knowledge) or from outside the program.